mmbman/Katagiri/1988-10-05-Review-and-Renew.md

 And Mahayana Buddhism tried to center on the [idea] of the *bodhisattva*.
 Before the first century, *bodhisattva* was [a word] just for Shakyamuni Buddha’s previous lives.
 In the past lives before Gotama Sidhartha became a Buddha, he was called [the] bodhisattva.
 But in Mahayana Buddhism in the first century, I think bodhisattva [became] very popular, and [it] applied to everyone who can [practice Buddhism].

-*Bodhi* means enlightenment, and *sattva* means being.
+*Bodhi* means “enlightenment”, and *sattva* means “being”.
 Traditionally, *bodhisattva* was assumed to be the person who seeks for the truth or enlightenment.
-But strictly speaking, I think particularly according to Buddha’s teaching, *bodhi* is not separate from *sattva*; bodhi *is* sattva.
+But strictly speaking, I think particularly according to Buddha’s teaching, *bodhi* is not separate from *sattva*; “bodhi” *is* “sattva”.
 Because the Buddha says that we are buddha.
 Buddha is not separate from us.
-So bodhisattva is [that] we are already bodhisattva: the enlightened being called Buddha.
-That is the meaning of bodhisattva in the Mahayana.
+So *bodhisattva* is [that] we are already bodhisattva: the enlightened being called Buddha.
+That is the meaning of *bodhisattva* in the Mahayana.

 What I am interested in is that the Mahayana movement germinated from the lay Buddhists of those days.
 So if you read the *Saddharma Pundarika Sutra* (the *Lotus Sutra*), behind it I think you can see a kind of movement of bodhisattva life.
 [Traditionally], monks should be taking trips all over India; they couldn’t have any particular place to live.
 But in the first century, I think some of the monks tried to be the head of the *pagoda*, *stuppa*.
 If you read the *Saddharma Pundarika Sutra*, that kind of thing occurred.
 And also, there was no discrimination of the practice between men and women, monks and laity in those days; the laity and monks, and men and women, gathered and practiced together.
 This is a brief outlook of the beginning of the Mahayana in the first century.

 When you look at the Mahayana in the first century I think you can find the similarity of Mahayana Buddhism with American Buddhism.
-Since I came to the United States, I have been practicing with Americans, [and] we have practiced together, men and women, and also no discrimination between the monks and priests and the lay Buddhists; they have practiced together.
+Since I came to the United States, I have been practicing with Americans, [and] we have practiced together, men and women, and also no discrimination between the monks and priests and the lay Buddhists, they have practiced together.
 Some confusion is there, but this is reality, so we try to practice in such circumstances.

 And then later in the first century, the Mahayana set up a monks’ life separate from the laity.
 I think the same applies to American Buddhism now.
 We don’t know which way to go; we don’t know what real Buddhism is, because Buddhist scriptures came into America translated into English at random, not systematically, so Americans try to read the Buddhist scriptures like a person who is drowning, grasping straws.
 That’s why Americans know pretty well about Buddhism, but actually, deep inside, I think still they’re very confused, because there are too many kinds of Buddhism, too many kinds of religious stuff.
 So in a sense I can give great sympathy to American Buddhism, but I can’t help it.
 In such circumstances, we try to walk step by step.